BakulBd/smallProject/README.md

 Explore, modify, and use the code for your personal or educational purposes!
 ---
-<kbd style="background-color: #00FF00; padding: 5px;">Note:</kbd> This project is intended for those just starting out with C programming.
+<kbd style="background-color: #00FF00; padding: 5px;">Note:</kbd> This project is intended for those just starting out with  programming.
 It might not be as polished as you'd expect, but it serves as a foundational stepping stone for beginners.
 Your feedback and contributions are welcome as you embark on this programming journey!